 General Admission Policies for All Applicants to Undergraduate Degree Programs

 Qualifying for Admission

 To be considered for admission to Millersville University, one must be a graduate of an approved secondary school or hold a General Educational Development (GED) high school equivalency diploma.
 Traditional students applying directly from high school must have completed a college preparatory curriculum.
 Generally, the student’s academic program should include four units of academic English; three units or more of academic mathematics, minimally including algebra I, algebra II and geometry; three units or more of academic science, including two or more units of laboratory science, biology and chemistry with lab and any other inquiry-based lab or technical science; and three or more units of academic social science coursework.
 Foreign language coursework at the secondary level is recommended but not required for admission consideration.
-Also required are satisfactory scores on the SAT or ACT.

 Admission to Millersville University is granted without regard to race, color, religion, sex, national origin, ancestry, age, handicap, marital status or lifestyle.
 Applications from qualified out-of-state students are welcomed; requirements for Pennsylvania resident status appear under the Expenses and Financial Aid section of this catalog.